veerashok/GPS/README.md

 # GPS
 It's website for Genius Public School, Chohtan.
-Everyone is allowed to copy and use for either commercial or any other purpose.
+Everyone is allowed to copy and use code for either commercial or any other purpose.